SimJunYou/CS2113T-TP-UG/UG.md

 |`timetable -del FRIDAY 3`|No lessons on Friday with an index of 3|![Timetable Del Failure]()|

 #### Resetting your timetable
-As you move to the next semester, you can continue to use ra.VI.
+As you move to the next semester, you can still continue to use ra.VI.
 In fact, we would appreciate it if you could use ra.VI all the way until your graduation!

 **Format:**
 `timetable -reset`